leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 # Interval propagation in a non-intrusive manner

-Interval analysis has the advantages of providing rigorous enclosures of the solutions to problems, especially for engineering problems subject to epistemic uncertainty, such as modelling system paramters due to lack-of-knowledge or characterising measurement incertitude.
+Interval analysis [@moore:2009] features the advantages of providing rigorous enclosures of the solutions to problems, especially for engineering problems subject to epistemic uncertainty, such as modelling system paramters due to lack-of-knowledge or characterising measurement incertitude.
 Naive interval arithmetic typically faces difficulties such as the infamous [interval dependency](https://pyuncertainnumber.readthedocs.io/en/latest/examples/repeated_variable.html) issue.
-Though it may be mitigated through mathematical rearrangements in some simple cases, it will be challenging for models of most complex systems.
+Though it may be mitigated through arithmetic rearrangements in some simple cases, it still can challenging for models of most complex systems.
-The bigger issue remains the accessibility of code.
+The critical issue remains the accessibility of code.

 <!-- But naive interval arithmetic faces xxx problems, though xxx provides mathematical re-arrangements.  -->

 Generally, the interval propagation problem can be cast as an optimisation problem where the minimum and maximum are sought via a function mapping.